Small Molecules at the Intersection of Health and Microbiota

 Metabolon Senior Study Director, Karen DeBalsi, Ph.D., will speak at the 5th Annual European Microbiome Congress.
 Her seminar titled, “Small Molecules at the Intersection of Health and Microbiota,” will explore how Metabolon’s approach to metabolomics can assess efficacy, monitor toxicity, provide discover biomarkers, measure therapeutic response, determine optimal dosing, gauge non-compliance, and segregate responders from non-responders.

-The following Q&A from Kiasko Research provides a preview of her upcoming presentation which will be held on November 13th 2019 at 6pm GMT.
+The following Q&A from Kiasko Research provides a preview of her presentation on November 13th 2019.